City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 The Preapplication Conference is an in-person meeting designed to help those interested in applying for a Site-Specific Land Use Map Amendment learn more about the application requirements and process.

-The fee for a Preapplication Conference is $660 and will be collected before the conference begins.
+The fee for a Preapplication Conference will be collected before the conference begins.
+Please refer to the latest version of the Fee Schedule for the amount.

 Below are common questions related to the amendment process.